frak/LightScythe/README.md

 from the battery.
 You can take your chances with this one if you like, I prefer my Pi to be as protected as possible.
-To do this, I first created a breakout connector, which is just two USB sockets mounted on veroboard with two racks of solderless headers for connected directly to the LEDs:
+To do this, I first created a breakout connector, which is just two USB sockets mounted on veroboard with two racks of solderless headers for connecting directly to the LEDs:

 ![Top down view of the power breakout](/images/connector-top.jpg?raw=true)
 ![A view of my not so excellent sodlering skills](/images/connector-bottom.jpg?raw=true)